gahlberg/ansible-demo/README.md

 # ansible-demo
-Ansible to Config vMX and vQFX nodes in WISTAR and EVE-NG
+Ansible Playbooks to build an Underlay to Config vMX and vQFX nodes in WISTAR and EVE-NG